Queens-Aerospace/dev_env/GITHUB_DOCS_MARKDOWN.md

 ## WSL

 Step 1 is to install WSL2 (Ubuntu 22.04) on your windows machine.
-[Instructions can be found here:](https://learn.microsoft.com/en-us/windows/wsl/install)
+[Instructions can be found here](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## Docker

 Next install docker, for windows and macOS, install docker desktop on your machine.
-For linux users, install docker through the command line using the convience script found on this webpage: docs.docker.com/engine/install/ubuntu
+For linux users, install docker through the command line using the convience script found on this [webpage](docs.docker.com/engine/install/ubuntu)

 ## VSCode Configuration